alexandr98fadeev/git_fadeev/readme.md

-The project for unit testing the developed programs
+The project for unit testing the developed programs.